grro/pi_lightsensor_webthing/README.md

 # pi_lightsensor_webthing
 A web connected digital light sensor measuring the intensity of ambient light on Raspberry Pi

-This project provides a [webthing API](https://iot.mozilla.org/wot/) to a digital light sensor such as mentioned in [Photo-resistor light sensor on Raspberry Pi](https://www.freva.com/2019/06/12/light-sensor-on-raspberry-pi/)
+This project provides a [webthing API](https://iot.mozilla.org/wot/) to a digital light sensor such as mentioned in [Photo-resistor light sensor on Raspberry Pi](https://www.freva.com/2019/06/12/light-sensor-on-raspberry-pi/).
-running on a Raspberry Pi.
-As a webthing, the light sensor can be discovered and used by *home automation systems* or custom solutions supporting the webthing API.

 The pi_lightsensor_webthing package exposes an http webthing endpoint which supports measuring the intensity of ambient light via http.
 E.g.
 ```